 Coach Josephson is honored with the responsibilities of leading his alma mater.
-Ryan is a 2002 graduate of Camas High School where he was a standout player in football and basketball during his high school career.
+Ryan is a 2002 graduate of Camas High School where he played football and basketball during his high school career.
 After receiving his Masters in Education from Portland State University, Ryan returned home to begin a career at Camas High School.
-Coach Josephson is now in his 11th year of teaching biology and 9th year of coaching basketball.
+Coach Josephson is now in his 14th year of teaching biology and 12th year of coaching basketball.
 During his time as a girls basketball assistant coach, he contributed towards accomplishments such as the 2010 GSHL 3A district title in addition to a school record 19 wins in a season while reaching the 2012 WIAA 3A Regional playoffs.
 Upon joining the boys basketball program, he served as an assistant for the 2015 team that reached the WIAA 4A Regional playoffs and played a significant role in helping the varsity during its most successful era in the last fifty years.
-When Ryan is not in the gym with his team, he commits his time to being a loving father for his two young children, Finley and Everett, and also makes sure to appreciate his amazing wife Emily for all of her support.
+When Ryan is not in the gym with his team, he commits his time to being a loving father for his two young children, Finley and Everett, and also makes sure to appreciate his wonderful wife Emily for all of her support.

 Varsity Assistant Coach